 - iri pilavlık bulgur (extra coarse bulgur)

-If you can’t find bulgur at all, the best substitute for kisir would be to use couscous.
+If you can’t find fine bulgur, the best substitute for kisir would be to use couscous.
 Couscous is tiny pasta made from semolina, traditionally used as a side for stews in North Africa.
-The cooking instructions for fine bulgur and couscous are identical so you could follow the recipe without having to change a thing.
-Couscous is not the same thing as Israeli pearl couscous.
-They are made from the same ingredients but pearl couscous balls are bigger and you can’t cook them the same way.
+Couscous is so small that the cooking instructions for fine bulgur and couscous are identical, so you could follow the recipe without having to change a thing!

 - tatlı biber salçası (mild pepper paste)